ajshiff/portfolio-builder/README.md

 Install the file globally.
 This is a command line utility.

-`npm install -g portfolio-builder`
+`npm i -g portfolio-builder`
 ##### [Back To Table of Contents](#Table%20of%20Contents)

 -----

 ## Usage

-Portfolio Builder takes two arguments.
+Portfolio Builder takes three optional arguments.
 1. A portfolioBuilder.json data file
-1. An output file name.
+1. An output file location
+1. A template html file

 Run the following command in the command line: